 Pick a Subject.
 Talk to your unit leader about your interests.
 Read the requirements of the merit badges you think might interest you, and pick one to earn.
 Your leader will give you the name of a person from a list of counselors.
 These individuals have special knowledge in their merit badge subjects and are interested in helping you.

 Scout Buddy System.
 You must have another person with you at each meeting with the merit badge counselor.
-This person can be another Scout, your parents or guardian, a brother or sister, a relative, or a friend.
+This person can be your parent or legal guardian, or another registered adult.

 Call the Merit Badge Counselor.
 Get a signed Application for Merit Badge, No. 34124 or No. 34130, from your unit leader.
 Get in touch with the merit badge counselor and explain that you want to earn the badge.
 The counselor may ask to meet you to explain what is expected and to start helping you meet the requirements.
 You should also discuss work you have already started or possibly completed.